amank710/Branch-Coverage-Plus-Plus/README.md

         ```java
           @Instrument(YourClass.class)
         ```

+1. Launch the backend

+    1. Build the backend: `docker build --tag backend .`
+    1. Run the backend: `docker run -p 8000:8080 backend`
+    1. Wait for the following message to appear: `Started PathCoveragePlusplusApplication` **Note:** Please restart the backend between subsequent attempts to analyze code and test files.

+1. Launch the frontend
+    1. Navigate to the frontend directory: `cd frontend`
+    1. Install the dependencies: `npm install`
+    1. Start the frontend: `npm start`

 1. Upload the source file and test file to our website:
     1. To upload the source and test file, open `localhost:3000` in your browser.